upsidelab/spree_gladly/README.md

 ## Overview

-This exetension allows you to connect your  [Spree](https://github.com/spree/spree) store with [Gladly](https://www.gladly.com/) service.
-It allows Gladly agents to see basic information about Spree customers and their orders.
+This extension allows you to connect your [Spree](https://github.com/spree/spree) store with [Gladly](https://www.gladly.com/) customer service platform.
+It allows Gladly agents to see information about Spree customers, their orders and events associated with them.

-It adheres to the specification of a Gladly Lookup adapter as described [here](https://developer.gladly.com/tutorials/lookup).
+You can read more about the connector in [Gladly help docs](https://help.gladly.com/docs/spree-overview).

 Supported Spree versions: `3.0`, `3.1`, `3.7`, `4.0`, `4.1`, `4.2`